 presented by Chris Campbell, P.E., Fire Engineer, Arup

 As use of performance based design (PBD) in fire protection continues to grow in the United States, situations arise in which previously completed performance based designs must be revisited to address building alterations or additions.
 Many popular fire and egress modeling programs used in PBDs allow completed models to be edited months or years after completion; however, the process of making changes within these models to revise a performance based design can often be more challenging than the original design itself.
 In this presentation, a general process for updating existing fire and egress models is presented.
 Guidelines on how fire protection engineers can incorporate industry accepted processes for completing original PBDs (such as the SFPE Engineering Guide to Performance-Based Fire Protection) into updates and revisions of such designs are explored.
 A case study of a recently updated performance based design including fire and egress modelling is presented, along with lessons learned from the process.
-The link to register is available in the Member Resources section.
+The link to register is available here.

 Monday, July 17, 2017 11:00 am Eastern Time (-04:00 GMT)